Most food journal apps focus on counting calories and losing weight. Guess what? These don’t work!

 Between experiments and visual tracking, this app tackles health from new angles.

 If you’re a visual learner and would like to experiment around with your diet, then give this app a go!
+The ate app review section is great so be sure to read the reviews!

 You can download the Ate Food Diary app here:

-3 – See How You Eat
+3 – See How You Eat – best photo food journal app

 The free See How You Eat app is another great food journal app.

 This app focuses on seeing your daily meals in photos.
+In our opinion this is the best photo food journal app.

 All on one screen, you can see your pictures for breakfast, snack, lunch, snack, dinner and dessert.